rachelss/treecall/README.md

   -m INT      mutation rate in Phred scale, default 80 -e INT      heterozygous rate in Phred scale, default 30 -v INT      minimum evidence in Phred scale for a site to be considered, default 60

+output:
+  newick trees from recursive NNI and recursive rerooting (printed and in files)
 ```

 ## part